npikall/tuw-spranzen/spranzen/grundlagen-chemie/common.typ

 // The global variables and functions used repeatedly in other files
 // This file is imported in all other files to provide a common set
 // of variables and functions that are used repeatedly in other files

 // Importing some useful packages
-#import "@preview/fletcher:0.5.7": diagram, node, edge // for drawing diagrams
+#import "@preview/fletcher:0.5.7": diagram, edge, node // for drawing diagrams
 #import "@preview/cetz:0.3.4" // for drawing images
-#import "@preview/gentle-clues:1.2.0" as gc // for inserting callouts or admonitions
+#import "@preview/gentle-clues:1.2.0" as gc
+// for inserting callouts or admonitions
 #import "@preview/lilaq:0.2.0" as lq // for plotting similar to matplotlib
 #import "@preview/tiptoe:0.3.0" // for drawing arrows
 #import "@preview/pillar:0.3.1" // for drawing tables
 #import "@preview/tiaoma:0.3.0" // for generating QR codes
 #import "@preview/whalogen:0.3.0": ce
-#import "@preview/alchemist:0.1.5": * //skeletize, single, branch, double, molecule
+#import "@preview/alchemist:0.1.6": * //(
+//   branch, double, fragment, lewis-line, single, skeletize,
+// )
 #import "@preview/unify:0.7.1": qty
 #import "@preview/rubber-article:0.4.0": ctable

 // Default indicator for missing content
 #let missing(content) = {
   set text(fill: red)
-  let msg = if content == [] {"MISSING" } else { content }
+  let msg = if content == [] { "MISSING" } else { content }
   rect(width: 100%, stroke: red, align(center, msg))
 }
 // Default indicator for missing plots